Snowcola/nicknacknerd/src/pages/blog/2020-09-25-episode-7-instant-messaging.md

 ---
 ![msn Messenger](/img/msnmessenger.jpg "msn Messenger")

-In this podcast we explore the origins and evolution of msn Messenger.
+In this podcast we explore the origins and evolution of instant messengers.

 * Early messengers: